SidRascal/TestNGFramework/README.md

-This is my practice framework wherein I'm trying to automate a website which will cover all OOPs concepts and various other concepts
+This is the Master Branch of my practice framework wherein I'm trying to automate a website that will cover all OOPs concepts and various other concepts